Complex PTSD Treatment in Boulder, Colorado

 Symptoms of Complex PTSD

 Complex PTSD can affect nearly every aspect of life.
-These symptoms don’t reflect weakness but a natural response to prolonged trauma, often developed as a way to survive overwhelming experiences.
-At Flatirons Recovery, we help individuals understand these patterns with compassion and curiosity, creating space for lasting change.
+These symptoms do not reflect weakness.
+They are a natural response to prolonged trauma, often developed as a way to survive overwhelming experiences.
+At Flatirons Recovery, our approach to CPTSD therapy in Boulder helps individuals understand these patterns with compassion and curiosity.
 Below are some of the most common ways complex PTSD can show up in everyday life.

 Emotional Dysregulation